ASP.NET Core Identity Tables

 • RoleId: The role ID from the AspNetRoles table.
 Part of the composite primary key.
 It corresponds to the Id column in the AspNetRoles table.
 It acts as a foreign key linking to the AspNetRoles table.

-AspNetUserClaims Table in ASP.NET Core Identity
+AspNetUserClaims Table

 The columns in the AspNetUserClaims table generally include the following: